You basically have two options.

 Venting your grow tent into the same room is fine, but it is not ideal.
 If you take the additional measures described above, you improve the situation somewhat.

 But it is still best if you can run ducting to carry the grow tent exhaust further away.
-Send it to another room or outside your home.
+The best way to set up up a grow tent is to send the exhaust to another room or outside your home.
 As mentioned, many home growers favor sending it into the attic.